 OFAC sanctions frequently undergo changes and amendments due to national security threats and foreign policy changes.
 It’s crucial to continually monitor whether your global business practices are within the shifting bounds of economic trade sanctions.

-Sequoia Legal is a Denver law firm that specializes in compliance with OFAC U.S. economic sanctions, working with organizations to create programs and educate employees on how to avoid committing OFAC violations.
+Sequoia Legal is a Denver law firm that deftly handles compliance with OFAC U.S. economic sanctions, working with organizations to create programs and educate employees on how to avoid committing OFAC violations.

 With experienced OFAC attorneys, full attention can be given to global business operations and growth without accidental compliance violations and their accompanying penalties.

-Sequoia Legal specializes in helping businesses optimize international economic transactions while minimizing the risk of committing a U.S. trade sanctions violation.
+Sequoia Legal helps businesses optimize international economic transactions while minimizing the risk of committing a U.S. trade sanctions violation.

 We perform a variety of services that help you comply with OFAC restrictions, and we minimize the time, expense, and trouble involved if you do find yourself running afoul of any regulations.